pitfail/pitfail-reports/report1/report1.rst

 reputation is good at judging other people's trades.

-Casting or receiving reputation could be shown along with user names on the site to create a more competetive atmosphere.
+Casting or receiving reputation could be shown along with user names on the site to create a more competitive atmosphere.

 Interacting with a Trading Simulation over Twitter
 ==================================================